Universal relations for rotating Boson Stars: Theoretical set-up.

 We will use in what follows $\hbar=c=1$.

-\paragraph*{Theoretical set-up.---}
+\section{Theoretical set-up.}

-We start with the Einstein-Klein-Gordon (EKG) action describing a massive complex scalar field $\Phi$ minimally coupled to Einstein gravity \cite{Liebling:2012fv}
+We start with the Einstein-Klein-Gordon (EKG) action describing a massive complex scalar field $\Phi$ minimally coupled to Einstein gravity \cite{Liebling:2012fv},

 Here $g$ is the metric determinant, and $R$ the Ricci scalar.
-The Lagrangian governing the complex field dynamics reads
+The Lagrangian governing the complex field dynamics reads,

 where $V\left(|\Phi|^2\right)$ is a potential that depends only on the absolute value of the scalar field, respecting the global $U(1)$ invariance of the model.
-In all examples considered in the paper the potential contains the quadratic mass term $\mu^2|\Phi|^2$, whereas higher self-interaction terms will vary significantly.
+All potentials we consider contain the quadratic mass term $\mu^2|\Phi|^2$, whereas higher self-interaction terms will vary significantly.

-Varying the action (\ref{action}) yields the EKG equations
+Varying the action (\ref{action}) yields the EKG equations,

 where $R_{\alpha\beta}$ is the Ricci tensor and $T_{\alpha\beta}$ is the canonical Stress-Energy tensor of the scalar field,